Our SISTERS

 Sister Lucia Castellini

-Sr. Lucia Castellini celebrated her 50th Jubilee as a professed Brown County Ursuline in 2015.
-During those 50+ years she has been in different ministries using the gifts God has blessed her with: Elementary teacher, Ursuline Camp director, Formation/Vocation director, Co-developer and Co-director of First Step Cleaning Company, Congregational Minister, and currently Co-director of Hope Emergency Program.
+Sr. Lucia Castellini celebrated her 60th Jubilee as a professed Brown County Ursuline in 2025.
+During those 60+ years she has been in different ministries using the gifts God has blessed her with: Elementary teacher, Ursuline Camp director, Formation/Vocation director, Co-developer and Co-director of First Step Cleaning Company, Congregational Minister, and currently retired Co-director of Hope Emergency Program.
+She continues to support her former ministries and works with the Ursuliine Companions and BCU Alumnae Association.

 Sister Francis Hogan